-As with the Pending Issuance Unit Purchase Agreement, a Seller seeking to contract whilst units remain PIUs may be seeking to secure some degree of finance for the project (whether this is received at an early stage or later), or to fix a price or fix the basis of future price for the PCUs or WCUs, and in many cases to establish a relationship with a Buyer with who they have common objectives and priorities.
+At this stage a Seller may be seeking to secure finance early in the project, fix a price or fix the basis of future price for the PIUs, and PCUs or WCUs, and in many cases to establish a relationship with a Buyer with who they have common objectives and priorities.

-This Agreement has been drafted with the Seller ordinarily being the party with an appropriate controlling interest in the land and who, prior to sale, will have the rights to the PCUs or WCUs.
+This Agreement has been drafted with the Seller ordinarily being the party with an appropriate controlling interest in the land and who, prior to sale, will have the rights to the PIUs, and later PCUs or WCUs.
 The Agreement also provides for the Seller being a landowner or a tenant.

-A Buyer may be seeking to secure the pipeline verified PCUs or WCUs and similarly secure the price or basis of future for the units, managing their risks of securing Verified Carbon Units in the future, in addition to actively supporting the development of the project and the peatland restoration or woodland creation by investing or contracting early.
+A Buyer may be seeking to secure the pipeline of PIUs and later verified PCUs or WCUs and similarly secure the price or basis of future for the units, managing their risks of securing Verified Carbon Units in the future, in addition to actively supporting the development of the project and the peatland restoration or woodland creation by investing or contracting early.

-The Agreement has been drafted presuming that the Buyer is the first purchaser of the PCUs or WCUs.
-And provides for both, where the Buyer is the sole buyer of carbon on the site and will acquire all PCUs or WCUs (excluding Buffer Carbin Units), and where the Seller is either retaining some PCUs or WCUs or intends to sell to other buyer(s) now or in the future.
+The Agreement has been drafted presuming that the Buyer is the first purchaser of the PIUs, and later PCUs or WCUs.
+And provides for both, where the Buyer is the sole buyer of carbon on the site and will acquire all PIUs (excluding Buffer Pending Issuance Units), and where the Seller is either retaining some PIUs or intends to sell to other buyer(s) now or in the future.